An Abandoned Country Estate in Yonkers

 Alder Manor 02

 After both he and his wife died, the mansion was traded between owners who had no use for it and eventually wound up abandoned.
-Thankfully, in the past few years, it was purchased by Tara Circle, an Irish cultural group that is dedicated to restoring it to its former prestige.
+Thankfully, it’s been purchased in recent years, and its restoration is slowly taking shape.

 When you first enter, you find yourself in the enormous Main Hall, with the huge grand staircase off to one side.
 This is about when you start to wonder how such a place could ever be abandoned.